Dantara/doom-emacs-config/README.md

 ---

 # Install
-Fisrt of all, you should clone `doom-emacs`:
+First of all, you should clone `doom-emacs`:
 ``` sh
 git clone --depth 1 https://github.com/hlissner/doom-emacs ~/.emacs.d
 ```